stewones/stpa-co.github.io/_posts/2016-01-27-angular-morris-chart-reaches-100-stars-at-github.md

 In fact it already has 117 \o/.
 After [1.2.0 version](https://github.com/stewones/angular-morris-chart/releases/tag/1.2.0) released with [community help](https://github.com/stewones/angular-morris-chart/graphs/contributors), this number is growing increasingly.
 For many people this may seem little, but for me this result means a lot, besides being a great learning experience be able to manage and contribute to a project like this.

-By the time I made the first commit, i was developing some internal applications to the last company I worked, using [Morris](http://morrisjs.github.io/morris.js/) and I was beginning to work with angular.
+When i made the first commit was developing some internal applications to the last company i worked, using [Morris](http://morrisjs.github.io/morris.js/) and was beginning to work with Angular.
 I wanted to release something nice and helpful to us within the company, but I thought that this module could be opened so that people around the world could also use and contribute.

 The initial idea was to cover only certain features of Morris, which is a great library to create SVG graphics.